 D. Uninterrupted Work: “Deep” work unlocks creativity, enables problem-solving, and fosters critical thinking.
 Deep work happens when we work with limited interruptions.
 Productivity Sessions reflect the average time employees operate without unproductive disruption.
 Focused Sessions reflect greater levels of deep work by showing the average productive time without attention shifts brought about by context switching.

 Teams sitting far below the organization’s average may require additional guidance or alignment in their goals and objectives.
 This will have a positive impact on their engagement.

-E. User Productivity & Focus vs. Goals: The roll-ups above give you a good insight into your team performance, but when numbers cause alarm, it is helpful to review individuals’ metrics to understand where outliers may require additional 1x1 support and guidance.
+E. Progress against Goals: The high-level indicators in reports A-D give you good insight into your team performance, but when numbers cause alarm, it is helpful to review individuals’ metrics to understand where outliers may require additional 1x1 support and guidance.
 You can control the list of users displayed by using the "Filter Users by" and "Show N Users" filters at the top of the page.

 Learn more about the different metrics included in ActivTrak Premium by accessing our data glossary.

 Was this article helpful?